openMSX User's Manual

 This manual is about openMSX, the open source MSX emulator that tries to achieve near-perfect emulation by using a novel emulation model.
 You can find more information about openMSX on the openMSX home page.
 You can also download the emulator itself from there.

 openMSX is not completed yet, which means that most things work but not all features are implemented yet.
-Many emulation features are implemented, but in terms of user interface it is rather bare bones, unless you use the optional Graphical User Interface dubbed openMSX Catapult, which has separate manuals for now.
-However, because the emulation is already pretty good, it would be nice if non-insiders would be able to play with it, too.
-For those people, we have written this guide.
+Many emulation features are implemented, but not all of them are represented yet in the built-in Graphical User Interface.
+To get the most out of openMSX, we have written this guide.

 This manual tells you how you can use openMSX, once it has been installed and properly set up.
 You should be able to use most of the features of openMSX if you have read it.
-If you are using openMSX with Catapult, you don't have to pay attention to the exact command and setting names.
+If you are only using the GUI menus of openMSX, you don't have to pay attention to the exact command and setting names.
 However it is still useful to read this document to find out how openMSX works and learn its terminology.

 Disclaimer: We do not claim this guide is complete or even correct.
 What you do with the information in it is entirely at your own risk.
 We just hope it helps you enjoy openMSX more.